khanlou/Meridian/Documentation/18 - Working with databases and HTML.md

 ### Databases

 Meridian does not include a way to talk to databases.
 However, any synchronous database library will work fine.
-If you're using Postgres, you can use this dependency:
+If you're using Postgres, you can use [this dependency](https://github.com/khanlou/SwiftgresQL):

-    .package(name: "SwiftgreSQL", url: "https://github.com/khanlou/SwiftgresQL", from: "0.1.4"),
+    .package(name: "SwiftgreSQL", url: "https://github.com/khanlou/SwiftgresQL", from: "0.1.6"),

 Then, to make a database, make a new class, like so: